 Do you have rows or full arches of lost teeth?
-Restore your smile with our traditional and implant-supported dentures.
+Restore your smile with traditional dentures or implant-supported dentures.
 At Integrated Dental, we help patients renew their smiles’ full function while providing an aesthetic solution to missing teeth.
+We offer several types of customized dentures in Sarasota, FL and the surrounding areas for replacement of missing teeth.
+This restorative dentistry treatment will help you restore the functionality and beauty of your smile.

 Types of Dentures